-Since the 1920s it has been said that ‘when Auckland rugby is strong New Zealand rugby is strong’.
-When the All Blacks won the first (and to date their only) World Cup in 1987, ten of the team that played in the final came from Auckland.
+Since the 1920s it has been said that ‘when Auckland rugby is strong, New Zealand rugby is strong’.
+Ten of the All Black team that won the first World Cup final in 1987 came from Auckland.
 Established in 1883, the Auckland Rugby Football Union consistently set the benchmark for other provincial teams.
 Its success made it one of the teams others liked to beat – and see beaten.
-Auckland currently plays in the ITM Cup, the country’s top-level professional provincial competition.
+Auckland currently plays in the professional ITM Cup.
 Along with Northland and North Harbour, it makes up the Blues Super Rugby franchise.

-Auckland’s Eden Park, the home of Auckland rugby since 1925 (and viewed by many as the home of New Zealand rugby) has seen many dramatic moments in Auckland and All Black rugby.
-It was the venue for the inaugural Rugby World Cup final in 1987 and will also host the final in 2011.
+Auckland’s Eden Park, the official home of Auckland rugby since 1925 (and viewed by many as the home of New Zealand rugby) has seen many great performances by Auckland and the All Blacks.
+Both the inaugural Rugby World Cup final in 1987 and the 2011 final were played there.

-Auckland has dominated the National Provincial Championship 15 times between 1976 and 2005, and the Air New Zealand Cup in 2007.
-It has won more than a quarter of all Ranfurly Shield matches than any other union.
+Auckland won the National Provincial Championship 15 times between 1976 and 2005, and the Air New Zealand Cup in 2007.
+It has won more than a quarter of all Ranfurly Shield matches played, more than any other union.

 Auckland versus Canterbury

-The team that has consistently challenged Auckland’s number one status is Canterbury.
+Canterbury is the only team to have consistently challenged Auckland’s status as provincial top dog.
 Games between the two have the added intensity of north versus south and city versus country.
-As of 2009 Auckland had won 13 of the 21 Ranfurly Shield clashes (with one draw) between the two.
-It has lifted the shield from Canterbury five times since 1971.
+Auckland has won 13 of their 21 Ranfurly Shield clashes and Canterbury seven, with one drawn.
+Auckland lifted the shield from Canterbury five times between 1971 and 2007.

-Several of these games have been described as ‘classics’ or the ‘greatest’.
+Several of these games have been ‘classics’ or the ‘greatest’.
 The 1985 match in which Auckland ended Canterbury’s record-equalling tenure of 25 matches was dubbed the ‘Match of the Century’.
-This pulsating match played before a record crowd of 52,000 saw Canterbury claw back a 24–0 half-time deficit to come within a whisker of pulling off one of the great shield comebacks.
-Having held on 28–23, Auckland then set a new benchmark with 61 consecutive defences over eight years.
-During this era Grant Fox established a new record for the most shield points (932), as did John Kirwan with 44 tries.
+A record Lancaster Park crowd of 52,000 saw Canterbury claw back a 24–0 half-time deficit to all but pull off one of the great shield comebacks.
+Having held on to win 28–23, Auckland proceeded to set a new benchmark with 61 consecutive defences over eight years.
+During this era Grant Fox established a new record for the most shield points (932), while John Kirwan ran in 44 tries.